IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/fixed_bed_0D.rst

 control volume is initalized followed by attempting to solve the entire unit.

-The model allows for the passing of a dictionary of values of the state variables of the gas and solid phases that can be used as initial guesses for the state variables throughout the time and spatial domains of the model (in this model just time).
+The model allows for the passing of a dictionary of values of the state variables of the gas and solid phases that can be used as initial guesses for the state variables throughout the time domain of the model.
 This is optional but recommended.
 A typical guess could be values of the gas and solid inlet port variables at time :math:`t=0`.

 The model initialization proceeds through a sequential hierarchical method where the model equations are deactivated at the start of the initialization routine, and the complexity of the model